cschleiden/go-workflows/docs/source/includes/_faq.md

 }
 ```

+<div style="clear: both"></div>

 and only if a workflow instance was created with a version of `>= 2` will `Activity3` be executed.
 Older workflows are persisted with a version `< 2` and will not execute `Activity3`.

 This kind of check is understandable for simple changes, but it becomes hard and a source of bugs for more complicated workflows.
 Therefore for now versioning is not supported and the guidance is to rely on **side-by-side** deployments.
 See also Azure's [Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-versioning) documentation for the same topic.

+## How to safely upgrade?

+All backend implementations have limited support for migrations which by default are automatically executed when a backend is started.
+This generally assumes only a single running worker.
+If you use multiple workers, you need to synchronize migration execution yourself.

+In general, the guidance is to rely on **side-by-side** deployments.
+See also the previous section about workflow versioning.